plone/volto/docs/source/upgrade-guide/index.md

     configuration registry too.
 Make sure all of them are already migrated to Volto 12.

 !!! tip
-    Although might be daunting, the migration is quite straight forward, and the refactoring of the required code is undergo through a series of "search and replace" in your IDE of choice.
+    Although this might be daunting, the migration is quite straight forward, and the refactoring of the required code is undergo through a series of "search and replace" in your IDE of choice.

 #### Changes in your project's `package.json`